nicoleooi/KenKenAnalyzer/README.md

 * `documents`: Contains folders for both of your draft and final submissions.
 README.md files are included in both.
 * `run.py`: General wrapper script that executes the test_kenken function.
 Runs auto-checks using the model produced by test_kenken.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.
+* `proj_sequents.txt` : This contains the JAPE sequents we are proposing to prove.
+It is contained in a text file as we could not add a new theory to JAPE, without including other theorems.
+* `modelling_presentation_feedbackrequested.pptx` : This contains the explanation of the project.
+The last slide summarizes the main points we have requested for feedback.